-Say: This swinging motion is very relaxing because the baby always bounced up and down in the womb.
+Say: This swinging motion is very relaxing because the baby was suspended in the womb.

-• Tip 3: While still holding the baby, make a loud and constant "sh" near the baby's ears.
+• Tip 3: While still holding the baby, make a loud and constant "shhh" near the baby's ears.

 Say: Babies relax when they hear this noise because this is what the womb sounds like.